Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-spells.md

 mitigating factors last, after all the factors that increase the DC have been accounted for.

+### Development Is an Art
-**Development Is an Art:** Many times developing a completely new epic spell requires some guesswork and rule stretching.
+Many times developing a completely new epic spell requires some guesswork and rule stretching.
 As with making and pricing magic items, a sort of balancing act is required.
 Often the description of a seed will need to be stretched for a particular spell.